-As a backyard was excavated in Birmingham, England earlier this month, thought to be where missing-presumed-murdered real estate agent Suzy Lamplugh had been buried following her disappearance in July of 1986, the case of Penny Bell came to mind.
+As a garden was excavated in Birmingham earlier this month, thought to be where missing-presumed-murdered estate agent Suzy Lamplugh had been buried following her disappearance in July of 1986, the case of Penny Bell came to mind.

-Unlike Lamplugh, Penny's family know where she rests.
+Unlike Suzy, Penny's family know where she rests.
 She has a headstone.
 She has a marker.
-Like Lamplugh, though, her killer has never been identified.
+Like Suzy, though, her killer has never been identified.
 They are two women whose names haunt British cold case files.
-Penny—or Ruth Penelope "Penny" Bell, to give her full name—is one synonymous with crime unsolved in the British Isles.
+Penny – or Ruth Penelope "Penny" Bell, to give her full name – is one synonymous with crime unsolved in the British Isles.
 Notorious for the ferocity of the murder, as well as the big, never-answered questions her death posed, as the years have passed, the silence where answers should be has become deafening.

 "People refer to my mother's murder as a cold case," says Penny's daughter Lauren over the phone.
 "But if it's cold, it's freezing cold."
-Lauren was just nine when her mother was found stabbed 50 times, on June 6, 1991, slumped behind the wheel of her powder blue Jaguar XJS in the parking lot of a gym, in Perivale, suburban west London.
+Lauren was just nine at the time her mother was found stabbed 50 times, on the 6th of June, 1991, slumped behind the wheel of her powder blue Jaguar XJS in the car park of Gurnell Leisure Centre, in Perivale, suburban west London.

-Born in Burnham-on-Sea in Somerset, on February 28, 1948, by 1981, Penny was married for a second time.
-Her husband was Alistair Bell, an real estate agent.
+Born in Burnham On Sea in Somerset, on the 28th of February, 1948, by 1981, Penny was married for a second time.
+Her husband was Alistair Bell, an estate agent.
 They'd been friends before they married.
-Penny was a partner in Coverstaff Ltd., a thriving employment agency.
-With Matthew, 11, a son from Penny's first marriage, and Lauren, Penny and Alistair's child, the family lived in a £500,000 [$637,755] property in Buckinghamshire.
-At the time of the murder, The Sunday Times described the village as "The Home of the Stars," reporting that the magician Paul Daniels and singer Cilla Black lived there.
+Penny was a partner in Coverstaff Ltd., a thriving Kilburn-based employment agency.
+With Matthew, 11, a son from Penny's first marriage, and Lauren, Penny and Alistair's child, the family lived in a £500,000 property in Buckinghamshire.
+At the time of the murder, The Sunday Times described the village as "The Home Of The Stars", reporting that the magician Paul Daniels and singer Cilla Black lived there.

-At the time of the murder, the gym parking lot would have been full, though Penny's car was parked in front of a high hedge that ran around the perimeter of the lot, meaning the view from the front would have been obscured.
+At the time of the murder, the leisure centre car park would have been full, though Penny's car was parked in front of a high hedge that ran around the perimeter of the park, meaning the view from the front would have been obscured.
 The Jaguar was essentially soundproof.
-Nevertheless, the question as to how the killer—who would have been severely bloodstained by the attack—was able to leave the scene without being seen has perplexed anyone who has ever studied the case.
+Nevertheless, the question as to how the killer – who would have been severely bloodstained by the attack – was able to leave the scene without being seen has perplexed anyone who has ever studied the case.
 Police quickly ruled out the motive of robbery due to Penny's handbag being left in the car with seemingly nothing removed.
 Police later reported that she hadn't been sexually assaulted.

-The tragedy of Penny Bell's murder didn't end on June 6.
+The tragedy of Penny Bell's murder didn't end on the 6th of June.
 Ten years later, when Lauren was 19, her father, Alistair, told his daughter he "couldn't do love anymore" and asked her to leave the family home.
 Her brother had left some years prior for boarding school.

 Penny Bell's murder is notable not just for the brutality of her end of life, not just for the unanswered questions, but also for highlighting the destructive power of the press, and of prejudice.
 Shortly after Penny's murder, it was revealed that, before he and Penny were married, Alistair Bell had been in a relationship with a man for 11 years.
 This was no tawdry secret; Alistair's former partner had been present at Penny and his wedding.
 But when it was reported by the press ("Alistair is an ordinary guy," reported The Sunday Times, interviewing an electrician who'd been working in the Bell home.
 "He's not effeminate in any way") the investigating incident room, which had previously been receiving 250 calls a day, instantly dropped to none.

-Despite previously saying she believed that Penny knew her murderer—which the criminal profile would back up—Lauren won't say she has a theory about who killed her mother.
+Despite previously saying she believed that Penny knew her murderer – which the criminal profile would back up – Lauren won't say she has a theory about who killed her mother.
 "There's so many things that don't make sense," she says.
-"My mom wasn't a secretive person; her diary was always open, she and my father always knew what each other were doing.
-My dad always said that prior to the day she died, my mom was the most stressed he'd ever seen her.
+"My mum wasn't a secretive person; her diary was always open, she and my father always knew what each other were doing.
+My dad always said that prior to the day she died, my mum was the most stressed he'd ever seen her.
 He said he tried to talk to her but she just brushed it off as being tired.
-There are just so many loose ends…"
+There's just so many loose ends…"

 One of the details of the case that has never been explained is why, when police came to examine the murder scene, there were wallpaper samples laid out in the back of the car.